Is Microsoft Teams Enough to Replace Your Phone System?

 Integrating Microsoft Teams with Voice Capabilities Requires Expertise

 When considering Microsoft Teams, be sure you work with a provider with extensive Microsoft experience.
-Integrations can be tricky and the whole point of scaling your voice and collaboration capabilities is to give you all of the modern communications features you want without all of the complexity.
+Integrations can be tricky, and the whole point of scaling your voice and collaboration capabilities is to give you all of the modern communications features you want without all the complexity.

-Work with a provider with a Microsoft Gold Partner certification and a dedicated Microsoft team.
+Work with a Microsoft Gold Partner provider and a dedicated Microsoft team.
 Gold Partners must demonstrate best-in-class capabilities within a specific Microsoft solution.
-You’ll save time and headaches during implementation and they’ll be able to troubleshoot any issues you may have in the future.
+You’ll save time and headaches during implementation, and they’ll be able to troubleshoot any issues you may have in the future.

-Similarly, if you are upgrading your existing phone system or integrating Microsoft Teams into your phone system, you want to work with a provider with both Microsoft experience and telecom expertise.
-While enhancing and streamlining your voice network brings significant value-add, you need to make sure you do it right the first time.
-Any glitch or mistake can result in extended downtime, leading to a substantial loss of productivity, lost customers and poor customer service.
+Similarly, suppose you are upgrading your existing phone system or integrating Microsoft Teams into your phone system.
+In that case, you want to work with a provider with both Microsoft experience and telecom expertise.
+While enhancing and streamlining your voice network brings significant value, you need to ensure you do it right the first time.
+Any glitch or mistake can result in extended downtime, leading to a substantial loss of productivity, customers, and poor customer service.